Ethereum Casper Upgrade & Consensus Algorithms

-In this blog, we are going to take a look at Ethereum, the global blockchain super computer that is working on transitioning from a proof of work consensus algorithm to a hybrid proof of work/proof of stake system called Casper the Friendly Finality Gadget.
+In this blog, we are going to take a look at Ethereum and the Ethereum Casper upgrade.
+Ethereum is the global blockchain super computer that is working on transitioning from a Proof of Work (PoW) consensus algorithm to a hybrid proof of work/proof of stake system called Casper the Friendly Finality Gadget.

 You see as Ethereum, Bitcoin and the current proof of working consensus blockchains continue to grow, expand, and increase in network demand, so does the computational power, energy consumption, and hardware requirements.
 These increases are making it more difficult for those wanting to contribute as a miner as it becomes more financially infeasible, in addition to the overall process consuming more and more energy.